ZPGuiGroupWhu/CDC-pkg/README.md

 # How To Run
 The CDC algorithm package provides the `cdc_cluster` function for clustering.

-The description of the hyperparameters for user configuration are presented as follows
+The description of the hyperparameters for user configuration are presented as follows:
 ```python
 def cdc_cluster(X: np.ndarray, k_num: int, ratio: float) -> np.ndarray:
     """Clustering by measuring local Direction Centrality (CDC) algorithm.